Giulia Dotta

 Giulia Dotta (born 31 January 1992) is an Italian dancer and choreographer.
 She started dancing from an early age specialising in latin and ballroom dance and has had competition experience at both national and international levels.
 She is best known for being a professional dancer on the Irish series of Dancing with the Stars.

 Career

 Dotta has been dancing professionally since 2012.
 Between 2012 and 2016, Dotta toured extensively with the Burn the Floor tour.
 Performing worldwide in countries including United States, China, Australia, South Africa, Japan, South Korea and the United Kingdom.

+In 2015 Giulia Dotta took part in the music video for the song The girl in the yellow dress by David Gilmour from the album Rattle That Lock, lending her image and choreography to the cartoon created and directed by Danny Madden.

 In 2016, she performed alongside Strictly Come Dancing professional Brendan Cole in his UK & Ireland tour.

 In 2017 and 2018, she performed alongside Strictly Come Dancing professional Giovanni Pernice in his UK & Ireland tours.
 In 2018, Dotta also toured with Strictly Come Dancing contestants, Harry Judd, Louis Smith and Aston Merrygold's UK tour, Rip it Up.